anybox/buttervolume/README.rst

 Why disabling copy-on-write?
-If your docker volume stores databases such as PostgreSQL or MariaDB, the copy-on-write feature may hurt performance, though the latest kernels have improve a lot.
+If your docker volume stores databases such as PostgreSQL or MariaDB, the copy-on-write feature may hurt performance, though the latest kernels have improved a lot.
 The good news is that disabling copy-on-write does not prevent from doing snaphots.